 The Market Is Still Growing

 The TCG market is projected to hit $9.2 billion in 2026.
 It's expected to grow to $16.9 billion by 2035.
-Pokemon holds roughly 22% market share.
+The same forecast puts Pokemon at roughly 12% of that market.

 The hobby isn't dying.
 It's maturing.
 The speculation layer peeled off.
 What's left is collectors, competitive players, and investors treating grails like alternative assets.